 In an adult, the heart is normally an 11-ounce, fist-size organ that literally pushes blood through arteries, veins and capillaries.
 It does this by means of muscular contractions sparked by electrical impulses from the heart's pacemaker (sinoatrial node).
 All of the cells within each of the chambers magically work on cue.
 First the right side sends blood to the lungs.
 There carbon dioxide is removed and oxygen is added, turning the blood a bright red color.
 Then the blood is pumped to the left side of the heart and sent via the aorta to the rest of the body.

-photo of baby sleeping an example of the beginning of the human circulatory system In the beginning within a month of conception the cluster of cells that will, in the course of time, become a human being, begins throbbing, signaling the development of a primitive heart.
+In the beginning within a month of conception the cluster of cells that will, in the course of time, become a human being, begins throbbing, signaling the development of a primitive heart.

 Scarcely four weeks more pass before an intricate network of veins and arteries the size of a pea form and subdivides into a tiny replica of the four chambers that will one day make up the adult heart.
 As chambers that will one day make up the adult heart remain dependent upon the mother throughout the entire pregnancy, in the later stages the organ becomes strong enough to beat on its own.
 Even so, until birth the baby is cared for and nourished through the mother's placenta.
 An umbilical cord provides a supply line that furnishes food and oxygen for the baby and also removes waste.
 When at last the birthing moment arrives, the baby emerges a separate individual, almost as son as its first cries are sounded, its pulmonary and circulatory systems undergo a change that renders them self-sufficient.

-It is estimated that the amount would easily fill a 24-foot wide cylinder
+During the course of an average life, the heart pumps tens of millions of gallons of blood.
+It is estimated that the amount would easily fill a 24-foot wide cylinder to a height greater than the Empire State Building.

 Human Circulatory System Problems